What is Asset Finance?

 In other words, if you fail to pay the debt, hard assets will be able to pay it off instead.
 Hard assets include items such as heavy machinery and vehicles.

 Soft assets are those assets which have a greatly reduced resale value at the end of their lease term.
 Due to this fact, soft assets may require additional security on the part of the borrowing party to lower the risk of the borrower, and thus secure the loan.

 Soft assets include things such as IT software and medical equipment which cannot be reused.

 Very few businesses, especially newer start-ups, will be able to raise the funds themselves necessary to purchase this much equipment.
-Established companies will find it easier to fund new equipment with their cash reserves.
+Established dental practices will a healthy client base will find it easier to fund new equipment with their cash reserves.

 However, expensive equipment can eat up entire emergency cash reserves and it may be advisable to borrow the money instead to protect the day-to-day running of the business.

 Vehicles are a very common asset purchased through asset financing.
 Vehicles are expensive but necessary aspects to many businesses.
 However, it can be difficult to raise enough money to buy one, let alone an entire fleet.

 Most vehicle dealerships will offer their own payment structures and schedules.
 However, it may be more economical to purchase the vehicle outright using an asset financing company and paying them instead.

 This is because asset financing companies are usually more flexible on the kind of loan terms they can offer.

 Asset finance can make a lot of sense when purchasing vehicles for several reasons.
 Firstly, businesses have the option to purchase expensive assets without having to raise the full amount first.